ezbueno/literalura/README.md

 # Literalura

 Literalura is a Java Spring Boot console-based application for managing literary data, using PostgreSQL as the database and environment configuration with Dotenv.
+It fetches book and author data from the [Gutendex API](https://gutendex.com/) and allows users to interact with and manage this information through a console-based menu.

 ## Features

-- Fetch and persist book data
+- Fetch and persist book data from the Gutendex API
 - Manage authors and book information
 - Console-based interactive menu
 - PostgreSQL integration